 Christmas with the Coopers (Love the Coopers) 2015

-Slated by critics on its release, Christmas with the Coopers (Love the Coopers) suffered from a highly misleading pre-release ad campaign; one that saw the movie painted as a lightweight Christmas comedy, when in fact it’s very much a family drama.
-The core of its narrative based around the importance of human connection, belonging and hope.
-Its message even more profound in a year where COVID 19 has stripped us of hugs, conversation and physical contact.
-And when viewed from this perspective, Christmas with the Coopers is a sheer joy, in both performances, screenplay and charm.
-Its smart and sharp commentary on family life, friendship and human psychology making it one of the most underrated Christmas movies of the past five years.
+Slated by critics, Christmas with the Coopers (Love the Coopers) suffered from a highly misleading pre-release ad campaign that painted the movie as a lightweight Christmas comedy.
+However, it is, in reality, a tender humorous family drama.
+Here the core narrative explores themes of connection, belonging and hope, its message even more profound in a year when COVID 19 has stripped us of hugs, conversation, and physical contact.
+Christmas with the Coopers is a joy in its performances, screenplay, and charm when viewed from this perspective.
+Here its intelligent, sharp commentary on family life, friendship and human psychology make it one of the most underrated Christmas movies of the past five years.

 On Her Majesty’s Secret Service (1969)

 George Lazenby’s first and only outing as James Bond is the spy’s only festive adventure.
 Slated by critics on release, On Her Majesty’s Secret Service is undoubtedly Fleming’s best novel and, without a doubt, the most underrated of Bond’s on-screen outings.
 However, the film would find its place in the Bond hall of fame many years later, as new audiences cast their eyes on Lazenby’s solo outing.
 While dated in parts, On Her Majesty’s Secret Service is a glimmering gem in the Bond crown and one of the best Christmas themed action movies ever made.
 So grab the turkey sandwiches and settle in for one hell of a ride with one of the best James Bond movies.

 One Magic Christmas (1985)